IvanKoskov/Shelld/README.md

 ## Who needs?

 This can be used on daily life terminal tasks and to just learn if you are not familiar with shell and terminal interaction.
-Shelld provieds useful features for cloning reposiories and dowloading softare and source code from open sources.
+Shelld provieds useful features for cloning reposiories and dowloading softare and source code from open sources and etc.

+> [!TIP]
+> More documentation and code explanation is inside source code files, consider reading if interested.

 ## disadvantages kinda